-Switching an LMS can be a confusing task, especially when you consider switching from a dysfunctional clunky LMS to a more modern system.
-The most common questions people usually ask themselves are:
+Switching an LMS can be confusing, especially when migrating from a dysfunctional clunky LMS to a modern platform.
+When planning a switch, some commonly asked questions are:

-- How will I migrate the existing data?
+- How will I migrate my existing data?

 - What kind of third-party integrations must I look for?